samrees/semversort/README.md

 ```
 Usage of ./semversort:
   -constraint string
-    	list versions only if versions pass given constraint
+        Filter versions by constraints if given
-  -greatest
+  -ignore
+        Output the error and ignore if a version can't be parsed
+  -latest
-    	display the greatest version for a given list
+        Display the latest version
-  -least
+  -num int
+        Number of versions to display
+  -oldest
-    	display the least version for a given list
+        Display the oldest version
+  -quiet
+        Suppress error output
   -reverse
-    	lists verions greatest to least
+        lists versions latest to oldest
 ```

 examples: